-Janis alerts bring you into the loop to take immediate action when your bot can't respond, when customer sentiment is negative, and for any actionable event you define in your converational experience.
+Janis monitors your AI and brings you into the loop when your bot can't respond, when customer sentiment is negative, and for any actionable event you define in your converational experience:

 🙊 No Response